Great Escape Charter Company, Kimberley, Western Australia © The Great Escape Charter Company

 Two billion years of natural history are on show along the isolated Kimberley coast in Western Australia.
-The geology alone is mind bending, with ochre rock formations created during intense movements of the earth, twisted by time and eroded over millennia.
+The geology alone is mind-bending, with ochre rock formations created during intense movements of the earth, twisted by time and eroded over millennia.
 Waterfalls blow fine mist over clifftops, giant boab trees stand like proud sentinels and Aboriginal rock art hides in the crevices.
 Among all this age, there's the most sought after commodity: peace, best achieved while reclining on the deck of a cruise boat.
-Multi-day tours, all covering roughly the same itinerary, depart from Broome, Wyndham (via Kununurra) and sometimes Darwin.
-April and May are generally regarded as the best times to go as the area's waterfalls are in full force after the wet season.
-However, any time within the cruising season (April to October) is bound to be special.

 Boutique luxury: True North Adventure Cruises

 True North Adventure Cruises have been operating for over 30 years, offering tours that promise intimate views and up-close encounters.
 The multimillion-dollar vessel, True North, hosts 36 people, retaining a boutique feel while offering a five-star hotel-style experience.
 An on-board helicopter whisks guests over waterfalls, islands and cliff edges.
-There are shorter, seven-day cruises, longer, 14-day events and specialist expeditions focusing on coast and coral.
+Choose from shorter, seven-day cruises, longer 14-day events or specialist expeditions focusing on coast and coral.